thriveweb/sailinginparadise/content/pages/home.md

   - buttonUrl: cruise/gift-vouchers/
     description: A beautiful evening on the water at sunset
     title: Gift the gift of experience
-  - buttonUrl: boat-charter/gold-coast-family-charters/
-    description: >-
-      Hire a private yacht for your small family group to enjoy our beautiful waterways and the Queensland sunshine!
-    title: Small family day charters
 featuredBanner:
   buttonTitle: An update on our outdoor sailing operations at this time
   buttonUrl: posts/sailing-during-covid-19-pandemic/